 Declan is an advanced community dance instructor with over 10 years’ experience and specialist training in inclusive movement practice.
 He brings creativity, warmth, and strong pedagogical insight to every session.
 Beyond dance, Declan is a long-standing advocate for social and environmental justice, having played leading roles in grassroots climate campaigns and legal actions.
 His experience in activism and community organising enriches the programme’s values of equity, empowerment, and inclusion.

-We are especially grateful to:
+We are especially thankful to:

 Halifax Foundation for Northern Ireland - Community Flex for their vital support to pilot our Community Dance project.